PKHarsimran/PKHarsimran.github.io/_posts/2024-04-22-Mastering-DKIM:-Google’s-New-Email-Authentication-Rules-for-2024-Explained.md

 ### What is DKIM?

 DKIM, or DomainKeys Identified Mail, is a way to check if an email is truly from the person or organization it claims to be from.
 It adds a digital signature to the email, like a seal of authenticity, which can be verified by the recipient’s email server.
+This helps ensure that the email has not been tampered with and is genuinely from the stated sender.

+### How DKIM Works with SPF and DMARC

+To enhance email security, DKIM works alongside SPF (Sender Policy Framework) and DMARC (Domain-based Message Authentication, Reporting, and Conformance).
+Here's a brief overview of each:

+#### 1. SPF (Sender Policy Framework)

+**SPF** is like a list of approved senders for your email domain.
+It helps identify which mail servers are allowed to send emails on behalf of your domain.

+#### 2. DKIM (DomainKeys Identified Mail)

+**DKIM** adds a unique digital signature to each email sent from your domain.
+This signature is verified by the recipient's email server to ensure the email hasn't been altered and is genuinely from you.

+#### 3. DMARC (Domain-based Message Authentication, Reporting, and Conformance)

+**DMARC** builds on SPF and DKIM.
+It tells receiving servers what to do if an email fails SPF or DKIM checks, helping protect your domain from unauthorized use.

+### How They Work Together

+When an email is sent, the receiving email server performs these checks:
+1. **SPF Check**: Verifies the email is sent from an authorized server.
+2. **DKIM Check**: Verifies the digital signature to ensure the email hasn't been tampered with.
+3. **DMARC Check**: Decides what to do with the email based on the results of the SPF and DKIM checks.

+### Diagram Explanation

+Here's a diagram to illustrate how DKIM, along with SPF and DMARC, works to authenticate an email:

 ### Why is Google Implementing These Changes?